Summer Institute in Museum Anthropology

 Graduate students preparing for research careers in cultural anthropology who are interested in using museum collections as a data source.
 The program is not designed to serve students seeking careers in museum management.
 Students at both the master and doctoral level will be considered for acceptance.
 Students in related interdisciplinary programs (Indigenous Studies, Folklore, etc.) will be considered if the proposed project is anthropological in nature and if an anthropology faculty member at the student’s university commits to supervising its implementation.
 All U.S. students are eligible for acceptance, even if studying abroad, as are international students enrolled in universities in the U.S.A.
 First Nations people of Canada are also eligible.

-The program covers students’ tuition, and housing is provided at a local university.
+The program covers students’ tuition, and shared housing is provided.
 A small stipend will be provided for food and other local expenses.
 Participants are individually responsible for the cost of travel to and from Washington, DC.